dcchambers/dcchambers.github.io/_pages/colophon.md

 A nice benefit is that this keeps the content free and easy to move around to other platforms.
 I had maintained a wordpress blog in the past but I definitely prefer this method.

-The current theme is the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme by Michael Rose with the default color scheme.
+I am currently using a heavily modified version of the excellent [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme by Michael Rose.
 It's been a great theme that has served me well for more than six years, but I am currently working on [my own theme, oliver](https://github.com/dcchambers/oliver) to replace it.

 ## Writing